leejunming35622792/CareLog/msms-project/README.md

   *front_desk_lookup()* – Handles student or teacher lookups based on input.

+# Important Info <br>
+*Admin Password*
+  - To unlock the system when user keys in three incorrect password
+  - Password: admin1234

+*Staff Password*
+  - To view all students or teachers
+  - Password: staff1234

 # Main Application Loop <br>
   Menu-driven interface for staff to interact with the system.